raivivek/til/algorithms/kmp-matcher.md

 next match should start is contained in the pattern itself and can be computed independent of the text to be matched.

-Using the information is the array, a fast match can be performed.
+Using the information in the array, a fast match can be performed.

 See this [lecture](https://www.youtube.com/watch?v=EEjNb9yUv1k) for comprehensive detail.